maxdan94/push/README.md

 - find the rooted pagerank of node source
 - eps precision
 - res.txt will contain an approximation of the pagerank with a restart probability of 0.15. "nodeID PageRankValue\n" on each line (contains only nonzero values).

+./allpush net.txt eps pagerank.txt
+- net.txt should contain on each line two unsigned separated by a space: "source target\n" that is the input directed graph.
+- eps precision
+- res.txt will contain an approximation of the pagerank with a restart probability of 0.15: each line coresponds to a node: "k nodeID1 PageRankValue1 nodeID2 PageRankValue2... nodeIDk PageRankValuek" (contains only nonzero values and k is the number of nonzero values).

 ./RootedPageRank net.txt source eps res.txt
 - net.txt should contain on each line two unsigned separated by a space: "source target\n" that is the input directed graph.